Electric vehicle warning sounds: European Union

-In 2011 the European Commission drafted a guideline for acoustic vehicle alerting systems (AVAS).
+In 2011, the European Commission drafted a guideline for acoustic vehicle alerting systems (AVAS).
 The goal is to present recommendations to manufacturers for a system to be installed in vehicles to provide an audible signal to pedestrians and vulnerable road users.
-This interim guideline is intended to provide guidance until the completion of on-going research activities and the development of globally harmonised device performance specifications.
+This interim guideline is intended to provide guidance until the completion of ongoing research activities and the development of globally harmonized device performance specifications.
 The guidelines are intended for hybrid electric and pure electric highway-capable vehicles.
 The guideline recommends that the AVAS should automatically generate a continuous sound in the minimum range of vehicle speed from start-up to approximately 20 km/h and during reversing, if applicable for that vehicle category, and lists the types of sounds that are not acceptable.
 It also states that the AVAS may have a pause switch to stop its operation temporarily.

 On 6 February 2013, the European Parliament approved a draft law to tighten noise limits for cars to protect public health, and also to add alerting sounds to ensure the audibility of hybrid and electric vehicles to improve the safety of vulnerable road users in urban areas, such as blind, visually and auditorily challenged pedestrians, cyclists and children.
-The draft legislation states a number of tests, standards and measures that must first be developed for AVAS systems to be compulsory in the future.
+The draft legislation states a number of tests, standards, and measures that must first be developed for AVAS to be compulsory in the future.
 Now an agreement has to be negotiated with European Union countries.
 The approved amendment establishes that "the sound to be generated by the AVAS should be a continuous sound that provides information to the pedestrians and vulnerable road users of a vehicle in operation.
-The sound should be easily indicative of vehicle behaviour and should sound similar to the sound of a vehicle of the same category equipped with an internal combustion engine."
-In April 2014 the European Parliament approved the legislation (Regulation (EU) No 540/2014) that requires the acoustic vehicle alerting systems, which is mandatory for all new electric and hybrid electric vehicles.
+The sound should be easily indicative of vehicle behavior and should sound similar to the sound of a vehicle of the same category equipped with an internal combustion engine."
+In April 2014, the European Parliament approved legislation (Regulation (EU) No 540/2014) requiring the acoustic vehicle alerting systems, which is mandatory for all new electric and hybrid electric vehicles.
 The new rule established a transitional period of 5 years after publication of the final approval of the April 2014 proposal to comply with the regulation.

 Japan

-Beginning in July 2009, the Japanese government began assessing possible countermeasures through the Committee for the Consideration of Countermeasures Regarding Quiet Hybrid and Other Vehicles, and in January 2010 the Ministry of Land, Infrastructure, Transport and Tourism issued guidelines for hybrid and other near-silent vehicles.
+Beginning in July 2009, the Japanese government began assessing possible countermeasures through the Committee for the Consideration of Countermeasures Regarding Quiet Hybrid and Other Vehicles, and in January 2010, the Ministry of Land, Infrastructure, Transport and Tourism issued guidelines for hybrid and other near-silent vehicles.

 China

-Beginning in December 2018, the Chinese government explored guidelines regarding an acoustic vehicle alerting system of electric vehicles running at low speed, and implemented them in September 2019.
+Beginning in December 2018, the Chinese government explored guidelines regarding an acoustic vehicle alerting system of electric vehicles running at low speed and implemented them in September 2019.